laravel/docs/helpers.md

 <a name="method-resource-path"></a>
 #### `resource_path()` {#collection-method}

-The `resource_path` function returns the fully qualified path to the `resources` directory:
+The `resource_path` function returns the fully qualified path to the `resources` directory.
+You may also use the `resource_path` function to generate a fully qualified path to a given file relative to the storage directory:

     $path = resource_path();

-You may also use the `resource_path` function to generate a fully qualified path to a given file relative to the storage directory:

     $path = resource_path('assets/sass/app.scss');

 <a name="method-storage-path"></a>
 #### `storage_path()` {#collection-method}

-The `storage_path` function returns the fully qualified path to the `storage` directory:
+The `storage_path` function returns the fully qualified path to the `storage` directory.
+You may also use the `storage_path` function to generate a fully qualified path to a given file relative to the storage directory:

     $path = storage_path();

-You may also use the `storage_path` function to generate a fully qualified path to a given file relative to the storage directory:

     $path = storage_path('app/file.txt');

 <a name="strings"></a>
 ## Strings